 Amy Schrift, born and raised in San Diego, California arrived to Costa Rica in 2005 to immerse herself in simple, natural living in the tropics.
-Following a decade of world travels, living abroad and a musical career in NYC, she went through a rapid transformation and awakening after embracing a simple raw food diet at age 37 and yearned for what she considers to be her “birth rights” of clean air, pure water and fertile land.
+Following a decade of world travels, living abroad and a musical career in NYC, she went through a rapid transformation and awakening after embracing a simple plant based diet at age 37 and soon yearned for what she considered to be her “birth right” of clean air, pure water and fertile land.

-She purchased a 17 (now 28) acre piece of land bordering a wildlife refuge in southern pacific Costa Rica and started her life anew, spending many hours planting and in silent observation her surroundings while creating new and unique systems existing in her newfound home.
+Soon thereafter she purchased a 17 (now 28) acre piece of land bordering a wildlife refuge in southern pacific Costa Rica and started her life anew, spending many hours planting and in silent observation of her surroundings while creating new and unique systems of existing in her newfound home.
 Living “roots”, she slept under the stars in the dry season and in a thatched roof hut in the wet.
-Barefoot and natural much of the time, she engaged with the earth in ways that changed her perception forever.
+Barefoot and natural a great deal of the time, she engaged with the earth earth in ways that changed her perception forever.

 With a worldwide following of interviews posted on YouTube: here she continues to inspire people across the globe with her insightful and fresh perspective.
 Locally, she is a leader and active member of her community and was instrumental in passing the first ban ever of agrochemical use in public spaces in Costa Rica, in her canton of Pérez Zeledón: here Back on the land, daily time spent walking barefoot in the forest and bathing in the cool, highly charged waters of the creek (much preferred to a hot shower..) keeps Amy connected, vital and an inspiration to many.
 (Listen to the following podcasts with Amy here and/or here)

-After five years of solo living, she met up with Bill from New Jersey who joined her on the land and was inspired to co-create a number of refined natural structures that are a delight to behold…his latest project being Costa Rica’s first Tropical Tiny Home.
+After five years of solo living, she met up with Bill from New Jersey who joined her on the land and was inspired to co-create a number of refined natural structures that are a delight to behold…as well as his original design for a Tropical Tiny Home.
 Meet Bill….